CampanaP/AdventOfCode/README.md

 Each day's solution includes:
 - **Implementations** - Complete solutions for both puzzle parts
-- **Input files** - The puzzle input data required for the solutions
-- **README** - Explanation of the approach and key algorithms used
+- **Problem.md** - Explanation of the approach and key algorithms used

 ## Languages & Technologies